lanza/WindowsSwiftLogo/README.md

-# WindowsSwiftLogo
-Logo for Swift on Windows
+# Logo for Swift on Windows

 ![Windows Swift Logo](./windowsswift.svg)